-Electives

 Autumn Se mester Year 2

-GS4713 Women and History To create an understanding of how women have been hidden from history and rendered invisible in mainstream texts.
-To focus specifically on the situation and experiences of Irish women in the nineteenth and early twentieth century and develop an understanding of the richness and diversity of their contribution.
-Only if places are available.
-Please contact Dr. Susan Liddy if you intend to study this module (Susan.Liddy@mic.ul.ie)
+GS4713 Women and To create an understanding of how women have been hidden from history and rendered invisible in Only if places are

+History mainstream texts.
+To focus specifically on the situation and experiences of Irish women in the available.

+nineteenth and early twentieth century and develop an understanding of the richness and diversity of Please contact Dr.

+their contribution.
+Susan Liddy if you

+intend to study this

+module

+(Susan.Liddy@mic.ul.ie)

 Spring Sem ester Year 2

-GS4714 Women in Contemporary Irish Society Students will acquire a theoretical and practical understanding of feminist debates in contemporary Irish society.
+GS4714 Women in Students will acquire a theoretical and practical understanding of feminist debates in contemporary Only if places are

+Contemporary Irish society.
 Be able to contextualize the lives of Irish women in the 21st century.
-Have a theoretical and practical understanding of key feminist issues and debates in Irish society.
-Develop a critical understanding of the intersection between gender, race and class.
-Only if places are available.
-Please contact Dr. Susan Liddy if you intend to study this module (Susan.Liddy@mic.ul.ie)
+Have a theoretical available.

+Irish Society and practical understanding of key feminist issues and debates in Irish society.
+Develop a critical Please contact Dr.

+understanding of the intersection between gender, race and class.
+Susan Liddy if you

+intend to study this

+module

+(Susan.Liddy@mic.ul.ie)

 Contents

 Joint BA Arts

-Additional Subjects (offered by our partner institution, Univer rsity of Limerick)
+Additional Subjects (offered by our partner institution, University of Limerick)

 Pages

 LINGUISTICS 61

 SOCIOLOGY 62-63

 SPANISH 64

-POLITICS & INTERNATIO NAL RELATIONS 65-66
+POLITICS & INTERNATIONAL RELATIONS 65-66